Learn How to Navigate Current Strategies For Promoting an Open House

 “Several days prior to the open house, I often walk the neighborhood and pass out ‘Just Listed’ cards and personally invite neighbors to the weekend’s open house,” Ryan said.
 “I’ve worked with various owners who have done extensive remodeling projects before listing their homes for sale.
 For these especially, I love walking the neighborhood and inviting neighbors.
 They’ve usually been driving or walking by the property for weeks watching the project from afar, and are antsy to get inside and see the final product.”

-Also try placing open house flyers with beautiful images of your listing on bulletin boards around the community; in recreational centers, grocery stores, etc. This exposure helps get the open house on the community’s radar.
+Also try placing open house flyers or door hangers with beautiful images of your listing on bulletin boards around the community; in recreational centers, grocery stores, etc. This exposure helps get the open house on the community’s radar.

 *Sometimes you can get caught up in the latest marketing trends.
 If you’re feeling overwhelmed, consider going back to the basics.
 This can be door knocking, warm calling, and direct mail.